Posted 8/8/2022 by The ProWood Team

-- Does the deck fit with my backyard?
+- Does the deck fit in my backyard?

 - Do I want to go larger or should I scale back?

 - How often will this space be used?

 The next major decision in the deck building process is deciding who will build this new outdoor extension of your home.
 Are you a DIY-er who can take this project on?
 Do you have all the necessary tools to complete the space?
 Do you know where to buy deck material?
 Or will you hire a contractor to do the build?

 - If you hire a contractor, they can help you throughout the whole deck-building process, and there are many perks to hiring an expert if you’ve never built a deck before.
 They will ask you questions like:

 - What purpose will the deck serve?
 (Grilling, entertainment, a space to relax, etc.) This ensures the deck is set up for optimal use.